Based on the number of sportsbook applications the Virginia Lottery has received, the commonwealth could soon be a booming sports-betting market.

 As PlayVirginia previously reported, the Virginia Lottery won’t reveal the identities of the applicants until they formally issue permits.

 Officials have 90 days to render a decision on each applicant.
-Previously, they said they expect the first VA sports betting apps to be operational and accepting bets in early 2021, possibly January.
+Previously, they said they expect the first VA online sportsbooks to be operational and accepting bets in early 2021, possibly January.

 No sneak peek for sportsbook applications

-Although the VA Lottery won’t spill the beans, we know at least a few of the sportsbook hopefuls.
+Although the VA Lottery won’t spill the beans, we know at least a few of the Virginia sports betting hopefuls.

 Virginia doesn’t have any major professional sports teams, and the Virginia sports betting market won’t allow wagers in in-state colleges and universities.